Why intern with LAS?

 - Argue motions in court (711 license required)

-Applications are now open for summer 2020 internships at Legal Aid Society!
+Applications are now open for spring 2021 internships at Legal Aid Society!
 Current intern opportunities:

 To apply, please send a resume and cover letter to Dana Harbaugh, Pro Bono Program Coordinator, at HarbaughD@metrofamily.org.
 Please include which practice group you are applying to in the subject line of your email.